matthiasn/talk-transcripts/Hickey_Rich/HammockDrivenDev-mostly-text.md

 Because looking at other solutions to the same problem is _the_ number one way to get up to speed really quickly, and start working ahead of the best known solutions in this space.
-Because what you will to have to do then will just be an incremental step above what the last guy did.
+Because what you will have to do then will just be an incremental step above what the last guy did.
 But if you are ignoring what the last guy did, you are starting from scratch, so you definitely want to look around in the space.